GARDEN ROOM DESIGN & BUILD /

 Floor and wall insulation

-Our floors and ceilings are filled with 70mm PIR insulation.
+Our floors and ceilings are also filled with PIR insulation.
 This type of insulation has uniformly small closed cells which make it suitable for a wide range of demanding insulating applications.

 Window and door insulation